 Myth 2: Sensors Are All Good At …

-Sensors have largely been defined by stereotypes, especially the SP types (I partly blame David Keirsey, but that’s a rant for another time).
+Sensors have largely been defined by stereotypes, especially the SP types (I partly blame David Keirsey, but that rant belongs in another post).
 We tend to think that they’re all athletes, adrenaline junkies, artists, performers, or something along those lines.
 We equate being in-tune with the sensory world with being good at tasks that demand being in-touch with the body.
 And while Sensors can have an advantage in those areas, they’re not just automatically great athletes or gifted artists (nor are Intuitives innately disqualified from athletics and art).
-They’re unique people whose likes and dislikes aren’t governed by a single aspect of their personalities.
+Sensors are unique people whose likes and dislikes aren’t governed by a single aspect of their personalities.

 Myth 3: Sensors Lose Their Minds When Something Changes

 We’re talking more about SJ types with this stereotype.
 They’re portrayed as traditionalists, the “Guardians” of David Keirsey’s type theory.
 I’ve seen Intuitives complain about Sensors holding back progress in society as well as having gripes with an individual Sensor who doesn’t “get” where they’re coming from.
 But a reluctance to change things just for the sake of change is one of the things that helps keep our societies stable (which can be a good thing).
 And given time Sensors are certainly capable of adapting to and embracing change once they see a good reason for it.